thebeebs/devstarworkshop/instructions/deployment/eclipsegit.md

-## CLONE CODE LOCALLY WITH ECLIPSE AND GIT ##
+## Clone code using Eclipse ##

 Open your Eclipse.
-Go to Window-->Show View-->Other....
+Go to Window --> Show View --> Other...

 ![Show View](eclipsegit01.png)

 Choose
--->Git... and finally select the views # Git Repositories # and ## Git Staging ## :
+--> Git... and finally select the views ** Git Repositories ** and ** Git Staging **

 ![Choose Git](gitEclipseSimple01.PNG)

-Now, in the Git Repositories view, click: Clone a Git Repository.
+Now, in the Git Repositories view, click: **Clone a Git Repository**.

-In the following window select Clone URL and then past the URL from the repositories you're trying to clone locally.
-Don't forget the credentials for your user:
+In the following window select Clone URL and then paste the URL from the repository you're trying to clone.
+Don't forget the credentials for your user (they can be found in the Excel sheet handed out to you)

 ![Past URL](gitEclipseSimple02.PNG)

-After selection the master repository, click Next and Finish.
-You now have the repository locally cloned:
+After selecting the master repository, click Next and Finish.
+You now have the repository cloned locally!
-In Eclipse, right-click the repository-->Import Projects...
+In Eclipse's Project Explorer, right-click the repository --> Import Projects...

 ![Import Projects](gitEclipseSimple03.PNG)

-Click Finish and you should now have your project created in Eclipse project explorer view.
+Click Finish and you should now have your project created in Eclipse Project Explorer view.

 ![Project Explorer](gitEclipseSimple04.PNG)